nicklotz/dockerconcepts/public/02-docker-images.md

 14. In Docker Hub, navigate to **Repositories** and click into your **mysimpleapp** image repository.
 Click into the 0.0.1 image tag.

-> Do the image layesr resemble the image you pushed?
+> Do the image layers resemble the image you pushed?

 ## G. Clean Up